Sing for Water (Scotland) Choir Saturday 15th June 2019

 What will happen on the day?

 We’ll meet at St Giles’ Cathedral on Edinburgh’s Royal Mile – you can find a map on this page.
 Aim to arrive at 10a.m.
-There will be a short warm-up and rehearsal from 10.15 to 11a.m followed by a sing through of all the songs.
+There will be a short warm-up and rehearsal from 10.15 to 11a.m followed by a sing through of all the songs (finishing 11.30).

 It’s important that everyone attends this rehearsal to get used to singing together as a choir.

-We’ll then go outside to sing in Parliament Square, next to St Giles’ from 12 before taking a lunch break and re-gathering outside the National Gallery between the Mound and Princes Street.
+We’ll then go outside to sing in Parliament Square, next to St Giles’ from 12noon (for 30-40mins) before taking a lunch break and re-gathering on the steps outside the National Museum of Scotland on Chambers St at 1.30pm (for 30-40mins).

-Although this is only a 5-7 minute walk away from St Giles’, it’s downhill with many steps; NB.
-We’ll provide transport for those with mobility issues.
-The formal part of the day will end around 3.30pm.
+Although this is only a 5 minute walk away from St Giles’, we’ll provide transport for those with mobility issues.
+We’ll sing in the Grassmarket from 2.40pm and the same transport offer will apply.
+The formal part of the day will end around 3pm.

 What should I wear?